DataFire/Integrations/integrations/generated/google_cloudfunctions/README.md

   * request `object`: The original request that started the operation.
   * target `string`: Target of the operation - for example
   * type `string` (values: OPERATION_UNSPECIFIED, CREATE_FUNCTION, UPDATE_FUNCTION, DELETE_FUNCTION): Type of operation.
+  * updateTime `string`: The last update timestamp of the operation.
   * versionId `string`: Version id of the function created or updated by an API call.

 ### OperationMetadataV1Beta2